stuartj073/music-box/README.md

 ## Reflections

 In hindsight, I will be paying attention much more to the concept of unit testing.
 It is something that I paid less and less attention to as I struggled with various different aspects of the project.
 I only began to see the true importance of unit testing toward the very end of the project and it will be something I intend to focus on in much greater detail with every subsequent project I will be working on.

+I had also intended on a lot more content (blogs/reviews/products) being present on the site butI ultimately just ran out of time in the end.
+I plan to add more data to the project in the few days after the submission.